iraytee-code/sunnyside-agency-landing-page-main/README.md

 A Personal project.

-This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef/hub/sunnyside-agency-landing-page-ESM-9dMZl).
+This is a solution to the [sunnyside agency landing page](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef/hub/sunnyside-agency-landing-page-ESM-9dMZl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents